skanel/TIA_test/README.md

 To simulate and test the provided load balancer code, you'll need to set up mock backend servers and then use a tool to send requests to the load balancer.
 Here’s how you can simulate and test the load balancer:
 1. run `python servers.py`
+2. Running the Load Balancer
+Ensure you have all backend servers (servers.py) running before starting the load balancer (example2.py).
-2. Sending Requests to the Load Balancer
+3. Sending Requests to the Load Balancer
 Here’s an example using curl:

 ```curl http://127.0.0.1:8000